 Please use the Biotechnology Research Contract above to register for lab based independent research.

 Please use the Independent Study Form for literature or data review and analysis or other projects that do not fit in the ’91 Biotechnology Research course structure.
 ANIMLSCI 296, 396 and 496 courses may be taken under the direct supervision of a UMass faculty sponsor.
 A letter grade and course title “Independent study” is listed on the student’s transcript.
 ANIMLSCI 596 is a graduate-level course; generally this level is used by upper level undergraduates but can be used by beginning graduate students.
 Products to be generated in the 296, 396 and 496 courses are determined by the sponsoring faculty and agreed to by the student.
 Examples of appropriate independent study outputs include: papers, posters, oral reports or a portfolio of work.
 A 1 credit independent study course averages 3 hours of work per week over 15 weeks of the fall or spring semester, or 45 hours total per semester.
 Credits may vary from 1 to 6, or 3 (1 credit) to 18 (6 credits) hours of work per week.
 The Faculty Sponsor must email the completed Independent Study Form to mschneider [at] vasci.umass.edu (Mary Schneider) to enroll student.

 - Petition to Substitute a Course for a Major Requirement

-- Course Checklist for Animal Science Major Animal Management Concentration
+- Course Checklist - Animal Science Major - Animal Management Concentration

-- Course Checklist for Animal Science Major Animal Biotechnology and Research Concentration
+- Course Checklist - Animal Science Major - Biotechnology Concentration

-- Course Checklist for Animal Science Major Equine Science Concentration
+- Course Checklist - Animal Science Major - Equine Concentration

 - Entry into BS Pre-Veterinary Science Major